cardillan/mindcode/doc/syntax/SYNTAX-3-STATEMENTS.markdown

 ## List Iteration Loops

-Loop over a fixed collection of values or expressions:
+Loop over a fixed collection of values or expressions (the `do` keyword separating the condition from the loop body is optional):

 ```
-for u in (@mono, @poly, @mega)
+for u in (@mono, @poly, @mega) do
     ubind(u)
     if @unit != null
         break